-Knowledge and Skills being Developed LITERACY Short Term Plan - Main Activity Resources Needed Literacy: Composition Pupils should be taught to: Planning or saying out loud before writing or performing.
+Knowledge and Skills being Developed Short Plan - Main Activity Resources Needed Literacy: Composition Pupils should be taught to: Planning or saying out loud before writing or performing.
 Sequencing sentences to form short narratives.
 Reread what they have written to check it makes sense.
 Discuss what they have written with a teacher or other pupils.
 Read/perform aloud their writing clearly enough to be heard.
 Comprehension Tell stories, orally using Pie Corbett techniques.
 Use drama skills (freeze frames, tableau, speaking thoughts, hot seating etc.).
-Plan, draft, write their best version of a traditional story - focus texts: • The Little Red Hen • The Gingerbread man • Asante story • The Little Dutch Boy • The Leopard's Drum Writing alternate endings to rhymes or stories.
-The Little Red Hen The Gingerbread man Asante story The Little Dutch Boy The Leopards Drum Dear Mother Goose You tube videos (Pie Corbett) Listen to and discuss a wide range of poems and stories which they can read independently or with support.
+Plan, draft, write their best version of a traditional story - focus texts: • The Little Red Hen • The Gingerbread man • Anansi stories • The Little Dutch Boy Writing alternate endings to rhymes or stories.
+The Little Red Hen The Gingerbread man Anansi stories The Little Dutch Boy The Owl and the Pussycat Dear Mother Goose The Cow that fell in the Canal You tube videos (Pie Corbett) Listen to and discuss a wide range of poems and stories which they can read independently or with support.
 Become familiar with key stories, fairy stories and traditional tales, retelling them and considering the characteristics.
 Learning to appreciate rhymes and poems and recite them by heart.
 Learn nursery rhymes by heart to perform (with actions) to their peers.
 Listen to different versions of stories and compare.
-Focus texts: • Dear Mother Goose
+Focus texts: • The Owl and the Pussycat • Dear Mother Goose

-Knowledge and skill being developed MUSIC Use their voices expressively and creatively by singing songs and speaking chants and rhymes.
+Music Use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 Using untuned instruments musically.
 Listen with concentration and understanding to a range of high-quality live and recorded music.
-Create music in response to a non-musical stimulus.
-Develop knowledge of pulse/beat Experiment with, create, select and combine sounds using the interrelated dimensions of music.
+Experiment with, create, select and combine sounds using the interrelated dimensions of music.
 To learn songs, poems and rhymes with actions, to perform at key times of year e.g. Church visits and key religious festivals.
-Listen to a range of different styles of music and learn about composers from around the world - composer of the month.
+Listen to a range of different styles of music and learn about composers from around the world - composer of the week in class.
 Learn about the range of percussion instruments within school and how they can be played, practising pulse, rhythm and timbre Plan and compose a simple musical story based on Prokofiev's 'Peter and the Wolf'.
 Make their own percussion instruments.
-Peter and the Wolf text and video clips, percussion instruments (both school and homemade), information and music from a selection of composers Knowledge and skill being developed ART Nature sculptures to use a range of materials creatively to design and make products to use drawing, painting and sculpture to develop and share ideas and imagination.
-To develop a wide range of art and design techniques in using colour and texture.
-Learn about different kinds of nature sculptures and explore the work of Andy Goldsworthy and other environmental artists.
-Use a range of different techniques and materials to create a multimedia collage.
-Learn about the work and style of an artist.
-Paint a landscape using colour and texture, using bright colours and thick brushstrokes.
-Extend to include looking at work of other artists, noticing similarities in styles and linking to their own paintings.
-Range of natural materials and selection of art media.
-PowerPoints and web links.
-Knowledge and skill being developed HISTORY To understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends and frame historically valid questions.
+Peter and the Wolf text and video clips, percussion instruments (both school and homemade), information and music from a selection of composers Art To use drawing and painting to develop their ideas and imagination.
+To develop their own styles and techniques taking inspiration from the works of prominent and lesser known artists.
+Illustrate a character from a traditional tale or nursery rhyme.
+Look at how different tales and rhymes are illustrated.
+Compare how two different illustrators represent the same characters/ stories.
+A selection of art media, pictures of paintings showing the range of styles, a selection of texts showing different illustrators' styles.
+History To understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends and frame historically valid questions.
 Look at Traditional Tales from their own culture and compare to others.
 Discuss similarities and differences and the relevance to today's society.
 A selection of Traditional Tales as stated in the Literacy section.